Metabolon and DNA Genotek: Collaborating to Advance Functional Understanding of the Microbiome

 Of course, our imperative to support our customers does not end when the samples reach our facility, or even when we finish analyzing them on our instruments.
 We take pride in both delivering the most comprehensive and highest quality metabolomic data in the industry and in helping clients make the most of that data through customized services such as statistical analysis, interpretation and interactive visualization tools.
 Our joint effort with DNA Genotek demonstrates how these unique capabilities enable Metabolon to engage with another organization to co-develop cutting-edge products.
 We collaborated on a scientific level as thought partners over the course of two years to accomplish a common goal.
 In this case, our depth and breadth of expertise in metabolomics enabled DNA Genotek to gather the right data and interpretation to get the product to market quickly, while our validation and endorsement facilitated a rapid uptake and acceptance of the new device by the scientific community.
 More generally, by leveraging our deep subject-matter knowledge, we can develop a profound understanding of a partner’s needs and ultimately advance science together.

 What’s next for Metabolon?
 Of course, we will maintain our intense focus on study success for our clients by further improving internal processes and enhancing data quality wherever we can.
 But, beyond the basic service model, we will also continue to expand access to metabolomics and enable ever-greater insight from metabolomics data through innovative collaborations like OMNImet•GUT.

 Are you looking for a metabolomics partner to support your research?
-Contact us today at [email protected] to get started.
+Contact us today.